 Covid-19 (Coronavirus) update

-Cairns Regional Council provides a number of different services to help Cairns schools and community groups reduce, reuse their waste and recycle right.
+Cairns Regional Council's Waste Education Program provides a number of different services to help Cairns schools and community groups reduce, reuse their waste and recycle right.
 These include presentations for students, teachers and community groups, free Waste & Resource Recovery facility tours (via the Rediscovery Centre) and free school recycling services.

 - Waste & resource recovery tours of Council facilities